-- Runny nose, sore throat, cough and headache (nasal mist only)
+- Runny nose, sore throat, coach and headache (nasal mist only)

-Any employee who believes that they are experiencing adverse effects related to the vaccination should contact Occupational Health.
+Employees who believe that they are experiencing adverse effects related to the vaccination should contact Occupational Health.

 I am pregnant.
 Should I get the flu vaccine?

 Yes.
 Pregnant women should receive the flu shot.
-It is especially important for pregnant women to get the flu shot as you are more likely to have serious complications to yourself and your pregnancy if you get the flu.
-Once you get the flu shot, your body will start producing antibodies that will help protect you against the flu, and this protection can be passed to your unborn baby.
-According to the CDC, you can receive the flu shot at any time, during any trimester, while you are pregnant.
+It is especially important for pregnant women to get the flu shot because they are more likely to have serious complications to themselves and their pregnancy if they get the flu.
+Once they get the flu shot, your their will start producing antibodies that will help protect against the flu, and this protection can be passed to their unborn baby.
+According to the CDC, they can receive the flu shot at any time, during any trimester, while they are pregnant.